Sugarshape Reshapes the Full Bust Bra Market

 Disclaimer: The lingerie in this post was provided by Sugarshape.
 All opinions are my own.

-There’s a new full bust brand on the horizon, but it’s not like any other company.
-The description of Sugarshape as a community run bra company caught my eye and made me eager to find out more about their products and entirely unique business model.
-I often hear full bust customers say that they feel that companies aren’t really listening to what they want, so I was curious to see if Sugarshape’s way of doing business would really make the customer an integral part of the process.
+There's a new full bust brand on the horizon, but it's not like any other company.
+The description of Sugarshape as a community-run bra company caught my eye and made me eager to find out more about their products and entirely unique business model.
+I often hear full bust customers say they feel like companies aren't really listening to what they want, so I was curious to see if Sugarshape's way of doing business would really make the customer an integral part of the process.

 At the same time, Laura and Sabrina wanted to come up with a new sizing system that took some of the psychological bias out of ordering bras.
 "Some women might even be aware that they should wear a bigger cup size but they just cannot or do not want to picture themselves being a “G” cup, for example." says Laura.
 SugarShape lingerie sets are ordered based on three measurements (full bust, under bust and hip) which gives women an "unemotional measure" and discourages cheating to mentally fit yourself into a certain size range.
 As a result, Laura says their return rate is well below the market average.

 SugarShape currently produces bras that are voted on by consumers as part of their co-creation model.
 Their customers decide the colors, forms and features of each bra.
 These designs are then signed off on from a technical standpoint and then voted on for production.
 Even the names of the bras are suggested and voted on by customers.
 In addition, SugarShape offers bra charms that are interchangeable among their bras to add even more individuality to each lingerie set.
 Customers can vote on bra charms they want to see, and the proceeds from several types of charms benefit various charitable causes.